BreezeLeave

 A healthier review starts with a better question: "What does this card need us to understand?"
 Sometimes the answer is process.
 Sometimes it is scope.
 Sometimes it is just normal delivery complexity showing up in the numbers.

-- QA-heavy cards may indicate quality risk, unclear acceptance criteria, late defects, or a genuinely sensitive change that deserved extra testing.
+• QA-heavy cards may indicate quality risk, unclear acceptance criteria, late defects, or a genuinely sensitive change that deserved extra testing.

-- Large cards with no QA may deserve a process check, but they may also be research, documentation, internal setup, or time that was logged against the wrong card.
+• Large cards with no QA may deserve a process check, but they may also be research, documentation, internal setup, or time that was logged against the wrong card.

-- Design-heavy cards may point to unclear scope, client indecision, missing inputs, or a discovery task that should have been planned differently.
+• Design-heavy cards may point to unclear scope, client indecision, missing inputs, or a discovery task that should have been planned differently.

-- Unclassified effort may weaken reporting, budget reviews, and staffing decisions because the team cannot tell what kind of work consumed the time.
+• Unclassified effort may weaken reporting, budget reviews, and staffing decisions because the team cannot tell what kind of work consumed the time.

 The point is not to ask "who caused this?"
 The point is to ask "what should we learn before this pattern becomes normal?"

-| Large card with no QA | Skipped step, wrong classification, or non-QA work type | Confirm whether QA was unnecessary or logged elsewhere |
+Large card with no QA (red)Total above 40 hours, QA bucket empty, card is not design-ledConfirm whether QA was unnecessary or logged elsewhere

-These patterns are deliberately plain.
+These rules are deliberately plain.
 They are meant for weekly operating review, not a research project.
 A delivery manager should be able to scan the outliers, open the few cards that matter, and decide whether the team needs a correction, a planning change, or no action at all.

 Example 1: The QA-heavy feature